Saint Mary's Church, otherwise the place where Skanderbeg prayed, is abandoned by the state. Cultural and historical heritage depending on donations

 While the other 4 monuments will be restored by the American Embassy as part of the US Ambassadors Fund for Cultural Heritage Preservation (AFCP) project.

-"Today, we are signing a grant of nearly 800,000 dollars for the restoration of the fortifications in Krujë, Durrës, and Prezë.
-This two-year project will begin work on Tower C in Durrës, and then continue with work on the Teqe e Dollma here in Krujë, on the medieval Preza Castle and on the Clock Tower of the Krujë Castle," it says. in her speech in June 2020, American Ambassador, Yuri Kim.
+“Today, we are signing a grant of nearly $800,000 for the restoration of fortifications in Kruja, Durrës, and Preza.
+This two-year project will begin work on Tower C in Durrës, and then continue with work on the Tekke of Dollma here in Kruja, the medieval Preza Castle, and the Clock Tower of Kruja Castle,” said US Ambassador Yuri Kim in her June 2020 remarks.

 From the list made available to "Sinjalizo", a total of 200.922.000 Lek for the year 2020-2021 has been financed from the state budget for the design of reinforcement and restoration projects or for study.